Linux Commands, Options, and Arguments Explained

 A command has three parts: the command, options, and arguments.
-From these, the command is compulsory while options and arguments are optional.
+From these, the command is compulsory.
+Options and arguments are optional.
+They add and remove information to and from the output.
+They allow us to format the output in a specific manner.

 Command

-A Linux shell includes commands, configurations, and system settings.
-It provides a prompt, called a command prompt, to enter commands.
 When we hit the Enter key after typing a word on the command prompt, the shell interprets it as a command.
-It finds a file or a script whose name matches the typed word in pre-defined directories.
-To view the pre-defined directories, you use the following command.
+It finds a file or a script matching the typed word in pre-defined directories.
+To view the pre-defined directories, use the following command.

 $echo $PATH

 If it finds a matching script, it executes the script.
-If it does not find a matching file or script, it returns an error command not found.
-Let's understand it through examples.
+If not, it returns the error message command not found.
+Let us take an example.
 Execute the following commands on the command prompt.

 $ls $list